Top Relationship Goals Of Modern Couples And How to Achieve Them

 - Always consider your partner's feelings

-- Don't think that you can change your partner
+- Don't think you can change your partner

 - Communicate your hopes and dreams to each other

 Trust is a big goal in modern relationships.
 Couples often have parts of their lives that are separate from each other, like work, hobbies, and spending time with friends.
-That's totally normal, and healthy.
+That's totally normal and healthy.
 It's important that couples can trust each other, especially when they're not together.
-Jealousy can tear a relationship apart, so it's important not to let it take hold of you without a good reason.
+Jealousy can tear a relationship apart, so it's important not to let it take hold of you.

-Sometimes trust means giving your partner the benefit of the doubt instead of freaking out about little things.
-Realize that if you see your partner on social media and immediately jump to conclusions about them 'talking to someone else', or 'liking another person's pictures', your own insecurities might be clouding your judgment.
+Sometimes trust means giving your partner the benefit of the doubt.
+Realize that if you see your partner on social media and immediately jump to conclusions about them talking to someone else or liking another person's pictures, your own insecurities might be clouding your judgment.
 If you're really struggling, opening up about how you're feeling can help you get some reassurance.